Aredarn/TrackPro/README.md

 TrackPro is an open-source mobile app that grants automotive enthusiasts, racers, and anyone looking to enhance their driving experience—with real-time performance stats.

 TrackPro, combined with any ESP32 or ESP8266 MCU and a GPS module, allows users to accurately measure and analyze their driving behavior.

-The app ia capable of testing the WebSocket communication between the app and the ESP.
+The communication works with TCP only at the moment.

 Key Features:
 - Lap Timing: Measures lap times for circuit racing, karting, or track days.